 Chinese Gardens: The Heart of the Home

 Courtyard gardens are the literal and figural heart of the Chinese home.
 In a classical house, the main rooms open into a private garden that not only fills the home with sunlight but also serves as a space for contemplation and meditation.
 These natural spaces are often referred to as “scholars gardens,” used by artists and philosophers to seek spiritual shelter.
 Both modern and classical Chinese gardens are influenced by Confucian and Taoist philosophies—particularly the belief that balance can be achieved through the coupling of opposites.
 Within the garden, a microcosm of the larger universe can be unearthed within four major elements: water, stone, plants, and architecture.
-Learn how our Fulton Market garden (located at 400 N Morgan, Chicago) embodies these design elements in a modern way.
+Learn how to create a garden that embodies these traditional design elements in a modern way.

 The lifeblood of the world, water fills the streams and rivers that compose the earth’s arteries.
 Water carries the feminine energy of yin—soft and yielding, yet capable of overcoming hard stone.
 In the garden, water also introduces the element of reflective light.
 Water features need not be large or ornate—in Chinese garden design, a pond can be as simple as a pot or trough filled with water and floating flowers.
 Ponds combine the dual concepts of emptiness and fullness—they mirror the clear, empty sky but are also “filled” with everything they reflect.